peter-evance/Python-Supermarket-Self-Service-Checkout-master/README.md

 ## Functionality

-This program simulates a demo supermarket checkout system
+This program simulates a demo of a small shop checkout system